-Web Self-Service (WSS) is a type of electronic support (e-support) that usually people allows students. employees, customers etc to access information and performs routine tasks over the Internet, without requiring any interaction with a representative of an enterprise (Rouse, 2011).
-Web selfservice is widely used in customer relationship management (CRM). employee relationship management (ERM) as well as student relationship management (SRM).
+Web Self-Service (WSS) is a type of electronic support (e-support) that allows people usually students, employees, customers etc to access information and performs routine tasks over the Internet, without requiring any interaction with a representative of an enterprise (Rouse, 2011).
+Web self-service is widely used in customer relationship management (CRM), employee relationship management (ERM) as well as student relationship management (SRM).

-Student Web-Self Service portal is an online system that provides students with access to essential information that they will need throughout their academic careers (University of Oxford,

-2013).
-The Web Self-Service Portal is example Self-Service an of Technologies; technological interfaces that allow customers to produce services independent of involvement of direct employee. service Self Service Technologies are replacing many faceto-face service interactions with the intention to make service transactions more accurate, convenient and faster.
+Student Web-Self Service portal is an online system that provides students with access to essential information that they will need throughout academic careers (University of Oxford, 2013).
+The Web Self-Service Portal is Self-Service example of Technologies; technological interfaces that allow customers to produce services independent of involvement of direct employee.
+Self Technologies are replacing many faceto-face service interactions with the intention to make service transactions more accurate, convenient and faster.

-2. Literature review
+2. Literature Review